unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Movement

-A Ping may never move within 2" and LOS of an enemy Unit or Ping.
+A Ping may never move within 2" of an enemy Unit or Ping.
 Pings can never move through or end their movement in, a position that would cause them to be automatically revealed by an enemy.

 All Pings have a **SPD** stat of 4".

-*The minimum Unit **SPD** is 4, so a Unit is always the same speed or faster than a Ping.*
+*The minimum Unit **SPD** is 4", so a Unit is always the same speed or faster than a Ping.*

 ### Activating